-If you’re a Marie Kondo fan, you’ll appreciate our inbox’s “resolved” function.
+If you’re a Marie Kondo fan, you’ll appreciate our inbox’s “closed” function.

-When a conversation is “resolved,” it declutters your dashboard––making room for unanswered threads to take priority.
-To resolve a conversation, just click the green checkmark.
+When a conversation is “closed,” it declutters your dashboard––making room for unanswered threads to take priority.
+To resolve a conversation, just click the checkmark.

-You can mark a conversation as resolved or unresolved as many times as you’d like.
-You can also configure your dashboard to view only resolved or unresolved conversations at once, as we mentioned in our tip on using the filter function.
+You can mark a conversation as closed or open as many times as you’d like.
+You can also configure your dashboard to view only closed or open conversations at once, as we mentioned in our tip on using the filter function.